stellar/soroban-quest/quests/1-hello-world/README.md

 sq check 1 # use whichever quest number you are trying to verify
 ```

-If you still haven't completed KYC and/or tax submission, you'll be reminded one
-more time that you can't claim XLM awards without them.
-If you still have more
-work to do, you'll be given a clue as to what you might be missing.
+If you still have more work to do, you'll be given a clue as to what you might
+be missing.

 ### Claim your Badge